Tag Archives: 1990s scents

 FLEURS DE BULGARIE / CREED (1880/1980)

-Centenary reformation of an aristocratic, very strange scent from Creed.
-This peculiar, haunting rose perfume evokes another time and place, leagues away from brash current trends.
+A centenary reformation of an aristocratic, very strange scent from Creed, this peculiar, haunting rose perfume evokes another time and place, leagues away from brash current trends.
 It is at once tender, reserved, unabashedly tasteful, yet with an undeniable whiff of madness: generations of interbreeding among the loopy upper classes.
-A dry, high pitched, almost saline bunch of Bulgarian roses over an insinuating ambergris: the smell of stately homes, the fragile, yellowing pages of old books.
-A difficult, but rather brilliant perfume, to be placed on a dresser by a window over the lawns, on which to do ‘one’s toilette.’
+A dry, high pitched, almost saline bunch of Bulgarian roses over an insinuating natural ambergris: the smell of stately homes, the fragile, yellowing pages of old books.

 Beyond, the reedy river, in which perhaps to drown…